| Continuing from its

 prioritised development plan for the improvement of the country’s

 road infrastructure.
+The following

 is an excerpt from previous research titled, "War in the Context of